microsoft/ComplianceCxE/docs/dag/mamd.md

 ## Download Process

-Use the [GitHub link](https://aka.ms/MAMD) to download the tool and follow instructions for how to install, run and configure the tool.
+Use the [GitHub] to download the tool and follow instructions for how to install, run and configure the tool or drop a email to DLPMigrations@microsoft.com.

 ## Provide Feedback & Report Bugs